ericnewton/many-lives/README.md

 about types, and I was completely lost on reading the type information presented based on what I had provided.

 Other than type confusion when using the wrong syntax, it went alright.
 It took me about as long to learn how to create and print basic data structures as it took me to write the actual logic.
-But this is after spilling out many functional versions, especially grinding out the Haskell version.
+But this is after writing out many functional versions, especially grinding out the Haskell version.

 I used taureg-mode in emacs, which was fine, but nothing special.
 Auto indentation let me know when my syntax was wrong, which was